The Laminas Project

 Since its inception, Zend Technologies, and later Rogue Wave Software, single-handedly led and sponsored the Zend Framework project.
 Over the years, Zend Framework has seen wide adoption across the PHP ecosystem, with an emphasis on the Enterprise market.
 It has formed the basis of numerous business applications and services including eCommerce platforms, content management, healthcare systems, entertainment platforms and portals, messaging services, APIs, and many others.

-To take it to the next step of adoption and innovation, we are transitioning Zend Framework and all its subprojects to the Linux Foundation as the Laminas Project.
+To take it to the next step of adoption and innovation, Zend Framework and all its subprojects have been transitioned to the Linux Foundation as the Laminas Project.

 The Linux Foundation is host to a range of widely successful open source projects, and has led many similar transitions in the past.
 We believe transitioning to this proven governance model will help us both grow in adoption and contributors, and allow us to focus on delivering best of breed innovative code, using the highest standards of security, transparency, and quality.

-We are currently finalizing our Technical Charter.
-We are also working towards a funding model, which will entail an additional Governing Board to manage marketing the project, funding development, and more.
+Laminas is currently governed by a Technical Charter under the Linux Foundation.
+We are also working towards a funded project model, which will entail an additional Governing Board to manage marketing the project, funding development, developing partnerships, and more.

-The transition is already underway, and we are working to finalize the list of founding members.
-Contact us to learn more about membership benefits and how your company can help guide the project roadmap.
+If you are interested in helping us achieve our goal to become a project model, please contact us to learn more about membership benefits and how your company can help expand the project ecosystem.

-As noted, we are working towards a funding model to help grow the ecosystem through marketing efforts, monetarily sponsoring targeted development projects, and providing maintainer stipends.
+As noted, we are hoping to adopt a funded project model to help grow the ecosystem through marketing efforts, monetarily sponsoring targeted development projects, and providing maintainer stipends.
 These efforts would be funded through membership dues and contributed engineering resources.
-Contact us if you are interested in becoming a founding member.
+Contact us if you are interested in becoming a founding member of the Governing Board.

 About Laminas and its governance